 Task Force for Climate Related Financial Disclosures (TCFD)

 We have endorsed the Task Force for Climate Related Financial Disclosures (TCFD) in order to strengthen our governance, strategy and risk management; measure climate-related risks; and assess green-investment opportunities.
-In 2022 we published our first TCFD-aligned CDP report (formerly the Carbon Disclosure Project).
-In 2023 we will publish our first TCFD report and progressively incorporate material TCFD-aligned disclosures in our annual reporting.
+We will publish our first TCFD report in 2023 and progressively incorporate material TCFD-aligned disclosures in our annual reporting.